TheClams/yarig/doc/package.md

 All registers (or group of registers) with field driven by the RIF generate an output named *rif_reg_instance_name* and the type *regType_sw_t*.
 All registers (or group of registers) with field driven by the hardware generate an input named *reg_instance_name* and the type *regType_hw_t*.

-By default the *reg_instance_name* of a group of register is the *groupName* of the register type.
+By default the *reg_instance_name* of a group of register is the *group_name* of the register type.
-This can be changed by adding `(instanceGroupName)` just before the address information (if any).
+This can be changed by adding `(instance_group_name)` just before the address information (if any).
-If there are multiple instances of group of registers it is mandatory to provide a *groupName* for each of the register instance
+If there are multiple instances of group of registers it is mandatory to provide a *group_name* for each of the register instance

 ### RIF interface
 The default interface to access the register is using a simple interface similar to the one used by memories.